uxlfoundation/oneapi-construction-kit/doc/source/cl/icd-loader.rst

    oneAPI Construction Kit build.

 .. hint::
-   Building the `OpenCL ICD Loader`_ can be enabled with the :cmake:variable:`CA_CL_ENABLE_ICD_LOADER` CMake option.
    Note that on windows it will be necessary to set the registry setting to the built `bin/CL.ll`.
 The `source/cl/tools/icd-register.ps1` can be used for this.

 .. _OpenCL ICD Loader: https://github.com/KhronosGroup/OpenCL-ICD-Loader